YosefKahlon/OS_Design_Pattern/README.md

 ### Reactor

+Thread that calls poll

+Receives function pointer to call on event

+Allows adding and removing file descriptor

+A thread that calls poll and calls the registered function.

 The server will create a chat between all the client that connect to the server.

 - newReactor - create new Reactor .